Housing Affordability Requires a Community-Wide Approach

 If you have both a shortage of affordable units and a shortage of total units, then your solution in some ways is simpler.
 If you're a part of a municipal government or a neighborhood association that regularly tries to influence the municipal government, just take a firm stand and require that new housing built be in the affordable price range.

-If you're a developer--not the guy or gal that wields the hammer but the paperwork guy--the developer, it might be not much more work to develop 100 houses at $175,000 each as 100 houses at $600,000 each.
+If you're a developer--not the guy or gal that wields the hammer but the paperwork guy, the developer-- it might be not much more work to develop 100 houses at $600,000 than to bring into being 100 houses at $175,000 each.

-So we know why the real estate industry keeps overlooking housing affordability, although hopefully now the corrupt mortgage industry that kept financing houses people can't really afford is all but disappearing.
+So we know why the real estate industry keeps overlooking housing affordability, although we can hope that the least principled actors in the mortgage industry, which kept financing houses people couldn't really afford, are disappearing.

-There's another problem, of course, and that's people who are at or near minimum wage, or not working at all for one reason or another.
-Or people who've experienced a procession of bad luck events and can't afford much at all.
-The genuinely low income.
+The other problem is lack of supply of housing for people who are at or near minimum wage, or not working at all for one reason or another.
+Others have experienced a procession of bad luck events and cannot afford to pay much at all.

-Federal programs supposedly take care of that problem by providing either (a) housing vouchers that can be used to rent private housing, (b) Section 8 housing in either the "scattered site" or housing complex form, or (c) public housing per se, where a housing authority has developed and manages an entire multi-family site.
+Federal programs supposedly take care of that problem by providing either (a) housing vouchers (formerly known as Section 8) that can be used to rent private housing, (b) whole complexes specializing in Section 8, or (c) public housing per se, where a housing authority has developed and manages an entire multi-family site.
+Only rarely are there American government grants for housing.

 In many towns, cities, and rural areas, though, the supply of this government housing assistance is too low.

-Sometimes that occurs because not enough landlords are willing to enroll in the Section 8 program.
+Sometimes that occurs because not enough landlords are willing to enroll in the Housing Choice voucher program.
 They may feel that the calculated "fair market rent" that the federal Department of Housing and Urban Development (HUD) allows for their metropolitan area is too low.
-Or they just think that the inspection process is too tough, and they'll never make any money.
+Or landlords just think that the inspection process is too tough, and they'll never make any money.
 Or they philosophically don't want to deal with the government-assisted housing payment or with poor people.

 A worse motivation is that property owners think their neighbors will be outraged if they suspect that they have rented out their house as a low-income subsidized rental property.